-The University of Houston has appointed Dr. Amr Elnashai as the new Vice Chancellor and Vice President for Research and Technology Transfer effective July 2017.
+The University of Houston welcomes Dr. Amr Elnashai as the new Vice Chancellor and Vice President for Research and Technology Transfer.

 A civil engineer by training and a native of Egypt, Dr. Elnashai received his undergraduate degree from Cairo University and his Ph.D. from Imperial College in London, where he then spent 16 years as a faculty member.
 A Fellow of the British Royal Academy of Engineering, Dr. Elnashai has been Dean of Engineering at Pennsylvania State University, where he holds the Harold and Inge Marcus Endowed Chair of Engineering.
 He also previously served as head of the Department of Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign.